containeroo/helminator/README.md

 ## Introduction

 Helminator scans your Ansible playbook for helm and helm_repository tasks.
-It then checks if there is an update to any of the defined Helm charts available and sends out a Slack notification.
+It then checks if there is an update to any of the defined Helm charts available.
+If configured, it creates a branch and merge request and/or send out a Slack notification.
 Helminator is built to run in a CI environment (e.g. GitLab CI).

 ## Requirements